How the TBL Travel Risk Score Works (PPRR)

 What it usually means: Some friction expected, usually manageable with planning.

-What to do next: Add 1–2 buffers (arrival time, rest blocks, fewer timed commitments), then recheck.
+What to do next: Add 1–2 buffers, then recheck.

 What it usually means: Meaningful flare risk unless you reduce load or strengthen buffers.

-What to do next: Proceed only if you can make a “Red-to-Amber” change, then recheck.
+What to do next: Proceed only if you can make a meaningful load-reducing change, then recheck.

 What it usually means: High crash likelihood without changes.

-What it usually means: “Pause and redesign” signal for the current plan.
+What it usually means: A pause-and-redesign signal for the current plan.

-What to do next: Postpone or redesign to a minimum viable trip (shorter, fewer changes, safer environment, stronger supports).
-Discuss with a clinician before booking.
+What to do next: Postpone or redesign to a minimum viable trip.

 | Level | Score band | What it usually means | What to do next |